rubenhortas/rubenhortas.github.io/_drafts/2022-07-22-upload_a_package_to_pypi.md

 ---
-title: Upload a package to PyPi
+title: Upload a package to PyPI
 date: 2022-07-22 00:00:01 +0000
 categories: [python3, pypi]
 tags: [python3, pypi]
 ---

-Although the Packaging Python Projects tutorial is very detailed in who to package a Python Project, I encountered some difficulties at the time of do it.
-So I'm going to leave here a summary and some notes to my future me ;)
+Although the [Packaging Python Projects tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/) is very detailed in how to package a Python Project, I encountered some difficulties at the time of do it, so I'm going to leave here a summary and some notes to my future me ;)

 First of all, if we want made our application available as a command-line tool we need to define an [entry point]((https://packaging.python.org/en/latest/specifications/entry-points) in our *pyproject.toml*: